rbuurma/aydelotte-sem-2018/AydelotteLiberalArtsSeminarSyllabus.md

 ## The Aydelotte Foundation Seminar in the Liberal Arts
 ### Swarthmore College
+### Professor Burke, Professor Buurma
 ### Spring 2018
 ### M 1:15-3:50
 ### Office hours: W 1-3, Parrish W201

 The Aydelotte Foundation is an internal Swarthmore research institute dedicated to investigating the meanings and uses of the concept of “liberal arts” and the practices that institutions and individuals follow in the name of that concept.
 Starting in the spring of 2018, the Foundation will be offering an annual course that examines the history and structure of liberal education.
-We will use Swarthmore as an example but are not limited to it in the scope of the class.
-In the second part of the course, we will study the specific operations of key components of liberal education such as admissions, budgeting,

-This first iteration of the class focuses around oppositions between “vocation” and “liberal arts” education.
+We will regularly use Swarthmore as an example but are not limited to it in the scope of the class.
+In the second part of the course, we will study the specific operations of key components of liberal education, drawing on the expertise of faculty and staff at Swarthmore.
+This first iteration of the class focuses around perceived oppositions and practical continuities between “vocation” and “liberal arts” education.

 ## Introduction